SMojtabaE/CortexSys_Finance_Managment/README.md

 # Online ToDo List Manager
-> An online todo list manager with signup and login
+> An online Finance Managment web aplication using Django and DRF

 ## in progress